Fornax96/i3fstatus/README.md

 - Used / Total space of root filesystem
 - Used / Total system memory
-- Download speed on all network interfaces
-- Upload speed on all network interfaces
+- Download / Upload speed on all network interfaces
 - System load for 1, 5 and 15 minutes
 - Date and time
+- Colour coding filesystem / memory and load stats based on utilization

 And it looks like this: